Frequently Asked Questions

 Do you take insurance?

-I do not accept insurance.
+I do not accept any insurance.
 There are several reasons for this policy.
 Insurance companies often demand high administrative requirements and set limitations on how psychiatrists can practice in a way I feel would help people the most.
+This includes the amount of time and frequency I can spend with you understanding your needs.
 Rather than spending time billing, filing, and negotiating with insurance companies, I instead use this time to collaborate, teach, and build relationships within the community.
-I acknowledge that this policy prevents me from being the best fit for some people’s financial situations, and I’m sorry for that.
+I acknowledge that this policy prevents me from being the best fit for some people’s financial situations and limits accessibility for many patients, and I’m sorry for that.

 Through my online portal, you can generate a medical service receipt (superbill or invoice) for each visit, which has the information you need to submit an out-of-network claim to your insurance company for reimbursement.
 From this medical service receipt, many people choose to pursue reimbursement for any out-of-network benefits for which they are eligible, but I consider that a private decision between a person and his/her/their insurer.